 "...we regularly commission expert advice from bespoke advisory groups, including - on this occasion - advice on the health implications of setting the sixth carbon budget.
-The views of expert groups are separate to those of the CCC and it is the role of our Committee to form an independent view, drawing in evidence from a host of areas in making their judgement." &lt;sup>5 https://www.theccc.org.uk/publication/development-of-trajectories-for-residential-heat-decarbonisation-to-inform-the-sixth-carbon-budget-element-energy/ &lt;sup>6 https://www.theccc.org.uk/publication/ucl-sustainable-health-equity-achieving-a-net-zero-uk/ Clean Air in London is a company limited by guarantee, registered in England and Wales, with company number 7413769 and registered office Thames House, Mere Park, Dedmere Road, Marlow, Bucks SL7 1PB
+The views of expert groups are separate to those of the CCC and it is the role of our Committee to form an independent view, drawing in evidence from a host of areas in making their judgement."
 On 17 October 2021, the CCC stated (in italics below) in response to three questions raised by CAL: - Will the CCC please consider making an explicit public statement in one of its next publications or media releases to address the points raised by CAL in correspondence...? - Will the CCC please publish an up-to-date glossary defining key terms including those we've discussed? - Please can you say if you have any date or dates in mind or object to CAL's recommendation that the use of wood burning stoves and open fireplaces should be banned in cities as soon as possible and throughout urban areas by January 2029 (subject also to complying fully with air quality laws and guidelines). "...we have no plans to revisit our analysis, publish new material or make new recommendations on these topics.
 We return regularly to our analysis, but I regard these topics - as I've mentioned before - as outside of our formal remit.".
-CAL hopes that the CCC will change its mind on these matters, not least given the publication of new World Health Organisation air quality guidelines on 22 September 2021 and the outcome of COP26.
+CAL submitted a Freedom of Information request to the CCC dated 23 November 2021 requesting further information e.g. the who, what, why, when and how the CCC considered this important report and decided not to accept [or revisit] its recommendations on matters which it considers are 'outside [its] formal remit''.
+The CCC's response to CAL's FOI/EIR request in a detailed letter dated 21 December 2021, which attached two annexes, is published on CAL's website.
+The CCC's letter confirmed that, while "the CCC has no plans to revisit" this matter, it has not taken a decision "not to revisit them" and "regularly returns to its analysis".
+The CCC's annexes were the 'Terms of Reference for the CCC Advisory Group - Health and climate mitigation' and a presentation to the CCC titled 'Health, inequalities and climate change' by Professor Sir Michael Marmot and others (that took place on 10 July 2020).
+CAL understands that the CCC did not consult government departments (e.g. BEIS, Defra or DHSC) or others about Sir Michael Marmot's report before publishing its Sixth Carbon Budget on 9 December 2020.
 Duties CAL wishes to clarify further the CCC's duties.